comparisons

 Cons:

-• Paid subscription required after trial (free tier limited to 10 resources)
+• Paid subscription required after trial (free tier limited to 3 snippets)

 • Newer product with a smaller user base than TextExpander